NR PDSCH Throughput with HARQ

 noisyRxGrid = rxGrid.addNoise(snrDb=snrDb, useRxPower=True) # Add noise (Using RX power to calcualte Noise Power)

-# Calculate the channel matrix with the precoding effect.
-This is assuming perfect channel estimation.
-For practical
+# Calculate the effective channel matrix with the precoding effect.
+This is assuming perfect channel

-# Use the channel matrix (with precoding effect) to equalize the received resource grid
+# Use the effective channel matrix to equalize the received resource grid

 # Demodulate the equalized resource grid (eqGrid) to get the Log-Likelihood values